 It should be noted that I took close to 2,000 images this morning during a 3 hour period and used two batteries, both down to one bar remaining.
 I likely could have stretched the number of images further, but I used the rear screen to check and delete many images which used up some battery life.

 Article and all images are Copyright 2017 Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.